anna-filou/anna-filou.github.io/now.md

 title: Now
 layout: now
 lang: en
-updated: October 5th, 2024
+updated: October 9th, 2024
 ---

-Spent ~10 hours (!) making what was supposed to be a “quick update” to my portfolio 🥲
+This weekend, I spent over 10 hours (!) making what started out as a “quick update” to my portfolio 🥲

 [Read about that here](/en/portfolio-project-showcase) and [let me know](/en/contact) if it was worth it! 🙏🏻

+I also wrote a [manual for working with me](/{{page.lang}}/manual) after coming across [manualof.me](https://www.manualof.me/about)!

 ---